 - The visitor permit fee for Raja Ampat international visitors: IDR 1,000,000 ($100).

 - Express ferry tickets: IDR 130,000 ($15) for economy class or IDR 220,000 ($25) for a VIP ticket.

 These costs do not include accommodation, meals, scuba diving or activities while you are there.
-You will find that food is very affordable in the island, however accommodation is pricey for Indonesia.
-Especially if you choose one of the handful of dive lodges.
+You will find that food is very affordable on the island, however, accommodation is pricey for Indonesia.
+Especially if you choose one of the handfuls of dive lodges.

 We stayed at the Raja Ampat Dive Lodge on Mansuar Island, rooms there run approximately $300 per night for a double room that includes A/C and wifi.
 They also have meal plans and options for dive packages.